-Some of these pests are especially damaging since they are literally born and raised on lawn turf grass in the surrounding soil.
-Sod webworms eat various grasses as larvae and continue doing so as adults.
+Some of these pests are especially damaging since they are literally born and raised on turfgrass in the surrounding soil.
+Sod webworms eat various grasses as larvae.
 Others, like mole crickets, destroy lawns by tunneling through the soil near the lawns surface, which loosens the soil so that the grass is often uprooted and dies due to the drying out of the root system.
-They also feed on grass roots, causing thinning of the turf, eventually resulting in bare soil.
-Mole crickets are common when the temperatures are the warmest and rainfall and humidity is high.
-They can also be found in and around your home in dark, damp places.
+Chinch bugs damage turfgrass by piercing the stolons and leaf blades of the turf and feeding on the plant juices in the grass.
+Ornamental pests, such as aphids and whiteflies, usually feed on shrubs or palms by piercing the leaf blade and sucking out plant juices.

 Yellowish and brown patches, as well as damaged leaf blades of turf and ornamentals in lawns are the most evident signs of insect pest infestations.